techidaily/site-windows11/source/_posts/bypassing-missing-sign-in-screens-in-windows-11.md

  You can restore your login screen in Windows 11 using the**Ctrl + Alt + Delete** combo.
 It is a temporary workaround but should help you sign in and perform additional troubleshooting steps if necessary.
 To do this, make sure your PC is turned on.
 Next, press the**Ctrl + Alt + Delete** combo on your keyboard.
 This should force the sign-in screen to appear.

 **Ctrl + Alt + Delete** is a Windows keyboard shortcut initially used to terminate unresponsive applications.
 However, the combo is now used differently on Windows 11\.
 By default, it now shows a hidden menu with multiple critical options such as Password Change, Restart, Task Manager and more.
-You can also easily[add or remove options from the Ctrl + Alt + Delete](https://www.makeuseof.com/windows-ctrl-alt-del-add-remove/) combo on Windows.
+You can also easily [add or remove options from the Ctrl + Alt + Delete](https://www.makeuseof.com/windows-ctrl-alt-del-add-remove/) combo on Windows.

 ## 2\.
 Boot Into Safe Mode

  In safe mode, the Windows OS starts with only essential services.
 All the third-party services are disabled, so the admin can determine if a third-party app conflicts with the system functionality.

  This may also allow you to access your lock screen and sign in to perform additional troubleshooting.
-First, refer to our guide to[boot into safe mode in Windows 11](https://www.makeuseof.com/windows-11-boot-safe-mode/) and then apply the troubleshooting steps below.
+First, refer to our guide to [boot into safe mode in Windows 11](https://www.makeuseof.com/windows-11-boot-safe-mode/) and then apply the troubleshooting steps below.

 ## 3\.
 Install Pending Windows Updates